flytbase/flytsamples/AndroidApps/Shape Trace/hooks/README.md

 know about the steps involved in creating a Cordova based mobile app with Ionic framework using Intellij Idea.

+## Testing

+For testing the application using FlytSim, please set the mode to 0 and for testing using FlytOS, please set the mode to 1.

+## Installation

 To install this application onto your device download ShapeTrace.apk file.